 Take your time, and read the cues you’re getting from the dog as best as you can.
 Ears down and tail between the legs both signify the dog is afraid and that it may run the other way.
 Speak very softly and calmly, and try to stay low to the ground.
 Approach from the side instead of head on, and try to avoid making direct or sustained eye contact.

-A caveat to this is if the dog is showing signs of aggression, such as baring his teeth or growling.
-If this is the case, keep your eyes on him so you don’t lose sight and call animal care and control immediately—they’ll be able to send someone out who can safely handle the dog.
+A caveat to this is if the dog is showing signs of aggression, such as baring their teeth or growling.
+If this is the case, keep your eyes on them so you don’t lose sight and call animal care and control immediately—they’ll be able to send someone out who can safely handle the dog.
 If the dog runs away, call them anyway to alert them to the sighting so they can take proper action.

 Home or Shelter?